danvk/danvk.github.io/_posts/2026-03-08-oldnyc-updates.md

 AI could extract additional information from images—identifying people, buildings, or indoor/outdoor scenes.
 I’d also like to incorporate photographs from other collections.

-I've also started contributing to OpenHistoricalMap
-, the history-focused cousin of OpenStreetMap.
+I've also started contributing to [OpenHistoricalMap][ohm], the history-focused cousin of OpenStreetMap.
 If it eventually includes full historical street grids for NYC, locating photos could become dramatically easier.

 Finally, I’d love to make it easier for developers to build OldNYC-style sites for other cities.
 If you're interested, please reach out.

 📪 If you'd like to be informed of OldNYC updates, please subscribe to the new mailing list!
 If you subscribed before 2026, you'll need to subscribe again.
 Sorry, MailChimp deleted the old list. 😡

+<script async src="https://eomail5.com/form/02556c9a-1a3a-11f1-a60c-37a450a1d5e5.js" data-form="02556c9a-1a3a-11f1-a60c-37a450a1d5e5"></script>

 [ohm]: https://www.openhistoricalmap.org/